Vehicle leasing: Rationale

 Vehicle leasing offers advantages to both buyers and sellers.
 For the buyer, lease payments will usually be lower than payments on a car loan would be.
 In most states, any sales tax is due only on each monthly payment, rather than immediately on the entire purchase price as in the case of an instalment sale or loan.
 Some consumers may prefer leasing as it allows them to simply return a car and select a new model when the lease expires, allowing a consumer to drive a new vehicle every few years with no worries of having any negative equity upon turning their vehicle in unlike when one trades in a purchased vehicle after only 2 or 3 years of ownership.
 The lease vehicle is in theory always under factory warranty therefore the lessee doesn’t have to pay for repairs.
 A lessee does not have to worry about the future value of the vehicle, while a vehicle owner does.
 Almost all leases include a fixed purchase price at lease end so if the vehicle is worth more than the predicted value, the lessee can buy it but if it is worth less, the lessee can return it.
 For a business lessor there are tax advantages to be considered.
 The consumer lessee also pays less sales tax over the life of the lease than purchasing the vehicle.

 For the seller, leasing generates income from a vehicle the seller (or manufacturing corporation or its finance subsidiary) still owns and will be able to lease again or sell through vehicle remarketing once the original (or primary) lease has expired.
 As consumers will typically use a leased vehicle for a shorter period of time than one they buy outright, leasing may generate repeat customers more quickly, which may fit into various aspects of a dealer's business model.
 Also, lessees have greater loyalty to the same vehicle manufacturer than do buyers.

-Each vehicle is backed by a robust manufacturer's warranty that can be utilized at any authorized dealer.
-To maintain your warranty's validity, it is essential to regularly service your vehicle, following the manufacturer's recommendations.
+Each vehicle is backed by a manufacturer's warranty that can be utilized at any authorized dealer.
+To maintain the warranty's validity, it is necessary to regularly service the vehicle, following the manufacturer's recommendations.